Oware

 Cultural Context

 Oware is one of the oldest known board games in the world, originating among the Akan people of present-day Ghana and Côte d'Ivoire.
-Archaeological evidence suggests mancala-family games have been played in Africa for over 7,000 years, making Oware one of humanity's oldest surviving games.
+Archaeological evidence suggests mancala-family games have been played in Africa for over 7,000 years.
+The name comes from the Twi word often translated as "he/she marries" - by legend, for a couple who married so they could keep playing without end.
+The Asante also tell a tradition that King Opoku Ware I would set reconciled quarreling couples to play the game together as a path back to harmony.